Kidoz-SDK/kidoz-mobile-sdk/README.md

   project 'YOUR_PROJECT_NAME.xcodeproj'
 end
 ```
-run `pod install from the root folder of your Podfile`.
+run in Terminal `pod install` from the root folder of your Podfile.

 #### Setup Kidoz SDK for Swift
 1. Make sure you add `import KidozSDK` to your ViewController.swift file.